 To date, our lead product candidate is LUMEVOQ®, a recombinant AAV2-based gene therapy for the treatment of Leber Hereditary Optic Neuropathy, or LHON.
-It is currently in Phase III clinical trials in the United States and has not been registered in any country at this stage.
+It is currently in Phase III clinical trials in the United States and in Europe, and has not been registered in any country at this stage.
 In April 2023, based on interactions with the EMA's CAT indicating that the data provided thus far would not be sufficient to support a positive opinion of the marketing authorization of LUMEVOQ® by EMA, we decided to withdraw our application before the CAT issued a final opinion.
-In September 2023, we provided an update on the scientific advice received from the EMA regarding the design of a new Phase III trial named RECOVER for LUMEVOQ®.
+In September 2023, we provided an update on the scientific advice received from the EMA regarding the design of a new Phase III trial named RECOVER for LUMEVOQ[®].
 The RECOVER study is designed to address the questions raised by the EMA's CAT when it reviewed the MAA filed in 2020.
 The protocol of our Phase III clinical trial RECOVER has been shared with the EMA, the MHRA and the FDA and we are currently refining the RECOVER study design to incorporate feedback from the regulatory agencies prior to the launch of the study, in order to both fulfil regulatory requirements and then support both US and EU regulatory submissions for registration.
 Additional consultations with the regulatory agencies may be necessary to finalize the study design.

-In this context, we expect that a substantial portion of our efforts and expenses for the foreseeable future will be devoted to the clinical development, regulatory approval and commercialization of LUMEVOQ®, and as a result, our business currently depends heavily on the successful development, regulatory approval and commercialization of this product candidate.
+In this context, we expect that a substantial portion of our efforts and expenses for the foreseeable future will be devoted to the clinical development, regulatory approval and commercialization of LUMEVOQ[®], and as a result, our business currently depends heavily on the successful development, regulatory approval and commercialization of this product candidate.
 The development of LUMEVOQ® has been and will continue to be a time-consuming and costly process, and may leave us with insufficient resources to advance on other programs.

 Even if our previous clinical trials were successful, there is no guarantee that we will succeed in developing and marketing LUMEVOQ®, either directly or through partners.
+Competitive developments - such as new data (e.g., from trials such as idebenone's Phase IV LEROS study) or new entry (e.g., by generic idebenone manufacturers following Raxone's loss of exclusivity) - may put pressure on our ability to achieve premium pricing and market share.
 If this were to happen, our business, prospects, financial situation, results and development could be significantly affected.

-In addition, we expect that the potential revenues generated by the resumption of AAC/AAP in France for LUMEVOQ® in the third quarter of 2024 onwards will make a significant contribution to our working capital requirement.
-Given our current financial situation, we are therefore dependent on the short term on the receipt of such revenues.
-If we are not able to obtain the revenues from the resumption of AAC/AAP in France for LUMEVOQ®, our business, prospects, financial situation, results and development could be significantly affected.
+In addition, we expect that the potential revenues generated by the resumption of AAC/AAP in France for LUMEVOQ[®] in the beginning of the second quarter of 2025 onwards will make a significant contribution to our working capital requirement.
+Given our current financial situation, we are therefore highly dependent on the short term on the receipt of such revenues.
+If we are not able to obtain the revenues from the resumption of AAC/AAP in France for LUMEVOQ[®], our business, prospects, financial situation, results and development could be highly affected.